 + Grants +25 HP and bullet resistance passively. - Takes up your secondary slot, reducing your self-defense options.

-This backpack grants the Sniper immunity to flinching from damage while scoped, reduced knockback, as well as a passive 4HP per second regen.
+This backpack grants the Sniper immunity to flinching from damage while scoped, reduced knockback, as well as a passive health regen based on how long it's been since you were last damaged, capping at 4HP per second.
 This allows you to stay focused on firing and not having to worry about enemies trying to mess up your aim with bullets from afar, as well as ignoring bleed and afterburn.
 As the name implies, the Cozy Camper is most effective when you can find a place you can camp at and take shots at the opposition, so long as you have adequate support.
 The only downside is that it takes up your secondary slot, reducing your self-defense options in the event a Scout or Spy decides to visit your campsite personally.

 + No flinch, reduced knockback, and health regen allow for greater focus on sniping. - Takes your secondary slot, making you more vulnerable up close.